MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 ### Invoking Custom APIs from the Organization Service

 You can choose to use either early-bound or late-bound code to invoke your custom API.
-Use the [CrmSvcUtil](./org-service/generate-early-bound-classes.md) tool to generate helper request and response classes to mirror the request and response properties of your custom API.
+Use the [CrmSvcUtil](./org-service/generate-early-bound-classes.md) tool to generate helper request and response classes to expose the request parameters and response properties of your custom API.

 For late-bound code, or for a Custom API that you have marked as private, create an `OrganizationRequest` with the unique name of your custom API and add parameters with names matching the unique names of the request properties.